Get Your Jetson Nano/Xavier NX Working

 donkey

-Step 1: Flash Operating System
+Step 1a: Flash Operating System

 These instructions work for Jetpack 4.5.1.
-They are known to NOT work on Jetpack 4.6 or 4.6.1.

 This installs the official Nvidia build of Tensorflow 2.3.1; make sure you are using the same version of Tensorflow on your host PC if you are using one.
 Using a different version of Tensorflow to train your network may result in errors when you attempt to use it as an autopilot.